tttapa/VSCode-Docker-Cpp/README.md

 ## Known limitations

 - When debugging an application in the Docker container, you don't have access to its standard in and outputs.
-  The VSCode option `"externalConsole": true` doesn't seem to have any effect when connecting to a remote GDB server.
   You can still inspect the variables and step through the program, etc.
 - Debugging in Windows is not possible: getting GCC to work on Windows is hard, and the VSCode debugger on Windows doesn't seem to be able to connect to a remote GDB server.